ramizsami3/RNN-MINDHACK/README.md

 Currently updating to account for greater variation in vocab and larger datasets.
 This current version is not functional ): a functional version may be found at this link: https://github.com/ramizsami3/RNN/tree/main
+The org files from this repo have also been added to this repo for convenience, identified by the (org) flag